novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-118.md

 (I’m all in.)

-Son Jung-ui’s eyes sparkled with determination.
+Son Jung-yi’s eyes sparkled with determination.

 “Alright, let’s aim for a trial test within the first half of this year and commercialize it by year’s end.”